ffedox/alicefedotova/content/authors/admin/_index.md

 ## About Me

-Alice Fedotova is an independent researcher and a freelance consultant in the field of Natural Language Processing.
-She is a former Research Fellow at the University of Bologna, where she worked on Automatic Speech Recognition and multimodal Transformers.
-Her research interests include Information Extraction, Language Resource Creation, and Multimodality.
-She is a member of [AILC](https://www.ai-lc.it/en/), the Italian Association of Computational Linguistics.
+Hi, I'm Alice!
+I'm an independent researcher and freelance consultant specializing in Natural Language Processing.
+Previously, I was a Research Fellow at the University of Bologna, where I worked on Automatic Speech Recognition and multimodal Transformers.
+My research interests include Information Extraction, Language Resource Creation, and Multimodality.
+I'm also a proud member of [AILC](https://www.ai-lc.it/en/), the Italian Association of Computational Linguistics.